juliusikkala/LittleTableTennis/README.md

 ### Keyboard

-W and S move the left paddle up and down, respectively.
+W and S move the left paddle up and down respectively.
 I and K move the right paddle.
 Escape and Q exit the game.

 ### Controller

-If only one controller is connected, it's left and right thumbsticks control the paddles.
+If only one controller is connected, its left and right thumbsticks control the paddles.
 If two are connected, their left thumbsticks control the paddles.